elisabethschiele/modelChecking/README.md

 The second array shows the average reward per step during a given episode.
 This number should be low in the beginning and grow over time.
 As with the number of steps, this will always fluctuate.\
 The last array shows the number of leaves the decision tree has after each episode.
 This number is non-decreasing which means after every episode the number of leaves is greater or equal to the number of leaves before the episode.
 During one episode more than one leaf may be created.
 In the beginning, the increase should be faster than in the end.

 If the numbers do not follow the above-described trends, this is an indicator that the algorithm is not working properly.
-You might want to change the [parameters of the algorithms](#cqi)
+You want to change the [parameters of the algorithms](#cqi)

 At last, the number of possible states for the given model is calculated.
 This number is the number of leaves that a complete decision tree, which represents each possible state individually, would have.
 The number of leaves that the learned decision tree has should be considerably lower than the number of leaves in the complete tree.